go101/go101/pages/apps-and-libs/gotv.md

 And after doing these, the toolchain versions installed through ways other than GoTV may be safely uninstalled.

-It is recommanded to pin a 1.17+ version for [bootstrap purpose](https://github.com/golang/go/issues/44505) now.
+It is recommended to pin a 1.17+ version for [bootstrap purpose](https://github.com/golang/go/issues/44505) now.
 The following example shows how to pin Go toolchain version 1.17.13:

 ```